RE-think and RE-design

 - No hazardous chemicals should be used in the manufacture of the jeans as they can cause allergic reactions and respiratory diseases etc. in the garment workers and consumers

-All sounds pretty good to me 😏 but I wanted to know if these guidelines have been useful in practice, so I asked a few friends what how their participation in the project has helped them.
+All sounds pretty good to me 😏 but I wanted to know if these guidelines have been useful in practice, so I asked a few friends how their participation in the project has helped them.

 Bamboo Clothing (BAM) (brand)